BSA Wilderness First Aid (WFA) Training Requirement for Philmont, Northern Tier and Seabase

 So, if at least one member of your Philmont Trek, Northern Tier Expedition or Seabase Adventure crew has an approved current Wilderness First Aid certification, you are good to go.
 If not, you will require training prior to arrival at your trek so check out WMO.

-At Wilderness Medicine Outfitters, we offer a Distance Learning, online and blended, Wilderness First Aid [called WFA20] 20 Hour Course.
+At Wilderness Medicine Outfitters, we offer a Blended Learning: online and in-person, Wilderness First Aid [called WFA20] 20 Hour Course.
 You set the time to study!
 You pick a location and date for the hands on personal training near you!
 You are no longer tied to a schedule you have little to no control of.
 CPR and AED can be added as an option as well on line with hands on skill instruction from your private or group instructor in your area.
 We encourage you not to wait until the last minute.
 Click the link below to get started right away.
-WMO Distance learning can save your time and money.
+WMO Blended learning can save you time and money.

 Since starting this program in 2000, We have a very high success rate of arranging our students a skill instructor.

 1 - Giving 4 hrs free training to an outdoors oriented Doc, Nurse, Paramedic or EMT you may know or find at your local fire station and then having them work with you.

 2 - Using one of the many trained skill instructors we have.

 3 - Finding you one of the 3000 members of the Wilderness Medicine Society (WMS) to work with you.

 The first option is usually easiest as the person you find is CLOSE to you.
 We have had many students who have driven distances to meet up with the skill instructor in option 2 and 3 or occasionally paid to have them fly to the student.
 We pay the cost of supplies and pay shipping to your chosen instructor candidate and usually recommend option 1.

 We are asked daily if we can help with a skill instructor in [blank] town and YES WE CAN but we need your help to get you trained in time with the skill instruction listed under details. [ Click HERE for more details ]